This orange chicken is a Panda Express copycat with crispy chicken in a sweet and tangy orange sauce. Serve with white rice and steamed broccoli.

 A WORD ON OIL

-When frying chicken the temperature of the oil is important.
+When frying chicken the temperature, of the oil is important.

-If it’s too cold the chicken will be oily.
-On the other hand, if the oil is too hot the crust will fall off.
+If it’s too cold, the chicken will be oily.
+On the other hand, if the oil is too hot, the crust will fall off.

-With a thermometer it should about 350°F or 175°C to 375°F or 190°C degrees.
+With a thermometer, it should about 350°F or 175°C to 375°F or 190°C degrees.

-If you don’t have a thermometer, when the oil seems hot drop a little flour into the oil.
+If you don’t have a thermometer, when the oil seems hot, drop a little flour into the oil.

-If the flour sizzles and floats on the top it’s hot enough.
+If the flour sizzles and floats on the top, it’s hot enough.

-To make sure it’s not too hot keep it around medium-low and adjust as needed.
+To make sure it’s not too hot, keep it around medium-low and adjust as needed.

 Non-Deep fried version

-For a shallow fried version follow the frying steps I use in my Chinese lemon chicken but use this sauce instead.
+For a shallow fried version, follow the frying steps I use in my Chinese lemon chicken but use this sauce instead.

 IS KOSHER CHICKEN BETTER?

-Also, kosher animals are kept in better conditions than nonkosher animals, due to strict kosher health requirements of the animals.
-They are also killed in arguably more humane conditions.
+Kosher animals are kept in better conditions than non-kosher animals due to strict kosher health requirements of the animals.

-While I’ve only eaten kosher meat (so I cannot compare), I’ve been told by non-Jews who do not keep kosher that they’ve noticed that kosher chicken is of superior quality to cook with.
+While I’ve only eaten kosher meat so I cannot compare, I’ve been told by non-Jews who do not keep kosher that they’ve noticed that kosher chicken is of superior quality to cook with.

 SHOULD YOU WASH CHICKEN?

-A study done by Drexel University shows that it is best to move meat and poultry directly from package to pan.
-The heat from cooking will kill any bacteria that may be present.
+study done by Drexel University shows that it is best to move meat and poultry directly from package to pan.
+The heat from cooking will get rid of any bacteria that may be present.

 HOW CAN I CLEAN MY CHICKEN WITHOUT WASHING IT?

 If you want to clean your chicken without washing it, wipe it down with a wet paper towel.
-This will remove anything other than bacteria.

 Just make sure the paper towel doesn’t touch anything else and to toss the paper towel right away.